cleanlab/regression-label-error-benchmark/high_rsquared_set/modeling/README.md

 ## 3. Stanford Politeness Dataset (Stack edition)
 The dataset is derived from data provided at this [link](https://convokit.cornell.edu/documentation/stack_politeness.html)
 - Tag: `Real`
-- Name in the benchmark: standford_politeness_stack_furthest
+- Name in the benchmark: standford_politeness_stack
 - Status in benchmark: `considered`
-- Shape of data: (1636, 5)
+- Shape of data: (6603, 5)
 - Modality of dataset: Text

 ### **Dataset preparation**